KiandaBPM/docs/content/docs/low-code/global-css.md

 Selecting the button in this way to edit it, will allow you to select the colour scheme of the control and assign an icon to it from a large library of available icons.

 However, you may want to achieve a **deeper level of customisation**.
 There are several methods available to combine practicality and ease of user with an aesthetically pleasing design.
 One option is to modify the **Global CSS File** when you want to change the look and feel of the **site or your processes**.
-You can do this by selecting individual fields in the **process** via the unique name or can change entire elements by selecting their element name or a selector.
-Once items are added to the file they will be available globally in the **Subscription** function within **Administration**.
+You can do this by applying a **Custom CSS class name**  to any of the **controls fields** and creating a class selector within the **Global CSS File** available globally in the **Subscription** function within **Administration**.